axyl-casc/GO-AI-backend/about.md

 Occasionally, a **Challenge Mode** button appears, launching a non-standard game variant.
 The options are intentionally a surprise for the player.

+### Server Mode

+If you have a high-end computer, you can run this application on that computer and play against the AI from other systems on your network.

+This can be done by going to "http://(computer_ip):3001" on your favourite web browser.

 ## PUZZLES

 This section generates a **Go puzzle** (Tsumego) for the player to solve.
 An **info box** at the top provides relevant hints or explanations.